solana-foundation/developer-content/CONTRIBUTING.md

 ### Callout

-The custom `Callout` component can be used to render message to the reader in a more visually distinctive way (i.e. error messages, warnings, etc).
+The custom `Callout` component can be used to render a message to the reader in a more visually distinctive way (i.e. error messages, warnings, etc).
 Allowing a writer to draw more focus to a specific statement.

 > Note: All standard [markdown blockquotes](#blockquote) will be auto converted